ScottW514/terraform-provider-datapower/docs/data-sources/nfsstaticmount.md

 page_title: "datapower_nfsstaticmount Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  NFS static mounts
+  Create static NFS mounts for URL or file system access.
+These mounts remain mounted as long as their application domain is up.
 ---

 # datapower_nfsstaticmount (Data Source)

-NFS static mounts
+Create static NFS mounts for URL or file system access.
+These mounts remain mounted as long as their application domain is up.

 ## Example Usage